SchwabischesBauernbrot/Bebop-PS2-English/README.md

 > Faye can steal collectibles from certain enemies using grab + stun.
 >
 > For OPL users, enable compatibility modes 1 and 2, and make sure GSM is disabled.
 VMC and PADEMU are safe to use.
+>
+> For PCSX2 users, switch to software rendering if the game is performing poorly.

 ## 💾 Download & Checksums